Alan Grant (Jurassic Park): Jurassic World Dominion

 Grant, who is now an older man with no family, has continued his work in paleontology.
 His digs have not been receiving sufficient fundings, due to de-extinct dinosaurs spreading all over the world.
 (Note: After the events of Jurassic World: Fallen Kingdom (2018).)
 This forces Alan to turn them as tourist attractions to stay afloat and to promote the importance of paleontology is to learn what life was like before humans became dominant species.
 Ellie and Mark have separated, and their children are in college.
 Now working as a soil scientist, she launches an investigation when giant locusts emerge and begin rapidly consuming crops, threatening the world's food supply.
 Ellie learns that the insects are bypassing crops which use Biosyn's seeds, leading her to suspect that the company has engineered the insects to boost its own profits.

 Grant and Ellie have not seen each other for some time.
 She visits him at his dig site in Utah and convinces him to accompany her to Biosyn's headquarters in Italy, to look for incriminating evidence.
 They receive help from Malcolm, who now works for the company as an in-house philosopher.
 While at Biosyn, Grant and Ellie meet Maisie Lockwood and her adoptive parents, Owen Grady and Claire Dearing.
 Biosyn is eventually brought down.
 Grant and Ellie rekindle their romantic relationship, and prepare to testify about Biosyn in Washington, D.C.

 Jurassic World Rebirth

 In Jurassic World Rebirth, it is mentioned that Grant mentored Henry Loomis (Jonathan Bailey) after the latter earned his PhD in paleontology as a postdoctoral researcher.
-In contrast with Grant, Loomis is open-minded about genetic power for pharmaceutical purposes despite it is putting him at risk of unemployment, and he won't let his own harrowing experience with the de-extinct dinosaurs deter his belief that their existences can benefit the world but he rather that the mutated ones destroyed.
+In contrast with Grant, Loomis is open-minded about genetic power for pharmaceutical purposes despite it is putting him at risk of unemployment, and he won't let his own harrowing experience with the de-extinct dinosaurs deter his belief that their existences can benefit the world but he rather that the mutated ones destroyed because of them being more dangerous than the base-genome species.
 Like Grant, Loomis is also compassionate with people.